Feds call defense efforts to gut racketeering case against Michael Madigan ‘totally baseless’

 Madigan’s legal team also accused federal prosecutors of misleading the chief judge in applications to tap Solis’ phone and later members of Madigan’s inner circle, saying they deliberately misconstrued an innocent 2014 meeting with Chinatown developers at the speaker’s law office as a possible shakedown, then later buried crucial “exculpatory” information in a footnote.

-Madigan’s attorneys, Sheldon Zenner, Daniel Collins and Gil Soffer, have asked Blakey for an evidentiary hearing to determine whether investigators made any misrepresentations in its wiretap applications.
+Madigan’s attorneys, Sheldon Zenner, Daniel Collins and Gil Soffer, have asked Blakey for an evidentiary hearing to determine whether investigators made any misrepresentations in the wiretap applications.

 Though rarely granted, the so-called Franks hearing could provide a fascinating glimpse into how the government built its investigation, first by gathering evidence on Solis’ own misdeeds, then by pressuring him into cooperating against two of the state’s most powerful and long-standing politicians, Madigan and then-Chicago Ald.
 Edward Burke.